Household Budget Calculator

 Enter your total monthly income, add expense rows by selecting categories from the dropdown and entering amounts, then click Calculate Budget.
 You will see your remaining balance, a pie chart showing expense distribution, and a detailed breakdown table with each category's amount and percentage of total spending.

-The 50/30/20 rule suggests spending 50% of your after-tax income on needs (rent, groceries, utilities), 30% on wants (entertainment, dining out, subscriptions), and 20% on savings and debt repayment.
-This calculator helps you check whether your actual expenses follow this guideline by showing percentage breakdowns.
+The 50/30/20 rule allocates 50% of after-tax income to needs (rent, groceries, utilities), 30% to wants (entertainment, dining out, subscriptions), and 20% to savings and debt repayment.
+For a ₹60,000/month income, this means ₹30,000 for needs, ₹18,000 for wants, and ₹12,000 for savings.
+This calculator shows each category's percentage of total spending, making it easy to check how your budget compares to this benchmark.

 Yes.
 Select “Other / Custom” from the category dropdown to reveal a text field where you can enter any custom expense name.
 This is useful for expenses not covered by the 16 predefined categories, such as pet care, charity, or hobby supplies.